veltzer/demos-linux/README.md

 This project is a source code repository for instructors or expert programmers who want to explore the Linux C/C++ API.

+## number of examples and their selection

+Currently there are 954 examples in this repo.
-It has about 1000 examples (as of 1/2020) I found are useful in explaining the Linux API.
+These are the examples I found are useful in explaining the Linux API.
 The idea is to provide a good coverage of all major features and to resolve disputes about exactly how a certain API works.